igorakkerman/flutter-template/README.md

 - Android SDK is installed
 - Flutter SDK is installed
-- Android Studio 4.1 Beta 2 is installed
+- Android Studio 4.2 Canary 4 is installed

 ## Usage